ssithimo/dunder-mifflin-acquisition/scripts/README.md

-This folder contains sql scripts for the Dunder Mifflin Acquisition Analysis project
+These are the sql scripts for the Dunder Mifflin Acquisition Analysis project